 While an expressionist portrait in oil pastels will focus on color, an expressionist portrait in charcoal will be a darker piece because charcoal is black and not colorful.
 One of the more exciting ways to use charcoal is with water.

 Try drawing your image on watercolor paper with charcoal.
 Then use a wet paintbrush to smear the image, giving you a look similar to ink and wash.
 You can also mist your picture with a water bottle to create randomized effects similar to a watercolor painting.

 5. Just Doodle A Face

-Have you ever tried to just sit down and doodle something?
+Have you ever tried just to sit down and doodle something?
 You don’t start with a plan or have some kind of methodical approach.
 You just grab a pen or pencil and start drawing.
 Let your imagination go wild, exaggerate features, and just have fun.
-Just doodling faces is a great way to step out of your comfort zone and get used to create abstract images.
+Just doodling faces is a great way to step out of your comfort zone and get used to creating abstract images.

 6. Zentangle Face